Rates & Policies

 When does a day start, exactly?

 Exactly?
-I don’t know.
+We don’t know.
 This is where reason comes in.
 If you call us at 4pm to book your rental same day, we will count that day as your first day.
 Similarly, if you book it for the following morning but really need a “setup day” the day before, and we can more or less verify that its actually a setup day and not a use day, the first “use” day is the morning you booked for and the setup day is given as a courtesy.

 A little more specifically, we count a day of “use” as any day, after 12pm, that someone else couldn’t retrieve the same synthesizer for their own rental use.
 So say you picked up a drum machine Monday at 5pm and returned it Wednesday at 5 pm.
 That is a 3 day rental even if you technically only had it for 48 hours.
 In that same scenario, if you returned it wednesday before noon, it would be a 2 day rental.